Mayor of Bologna

-Palazzo d'Accursio is the seat of the Mayor.
+Palazzo d'Accursio is the seat of the mayor.

-The Mayor of Bologna is an elected politician who, along with the Bologna’s City Council, is accountable for the strategic government of Bologna, the regional capital of Emilia-Romagna, Italy.
+The mayor of Bologna (sindaco di Bologna) is an elected politician who, along with the Bologna City Council, is accountable for the strategic government of Bologna, the regional capital of Emilia-Romagna, Italy.

 Overview

-According to the Italian Constitution, the Mayor of Bologna is a member of the City Council.

-The Mayor is elected by the population of Bologna, who also elects the members of the City Council, the legislative body which checks the Mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
-The Mayor is entitled to appoint and release the members of his executive.

-Since 1993 the Mayor is elected directly by Bologna's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
+According to the Italian Constitution, the mayor of Bologna is a member of the City Council.
+The Mayor is elected by the population of Bologna, who also elects the members of the City Council, the legislative body which checks the mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
+The mayor is entitled to appoint and release the members of his executive.
+Since 1993, the mayor is elected directly by Bologna's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
 If no candidate receives at least 50% of votes, the top two candidates go to a second round after two weeks.
 The election of the City Council is based on a direct choice for the candidate with a preference vote: the candidate with the majority of the preferences is elected.
 The number of the seats for each party is determined proportionally on the base of a majority bonus system.

-List of Mayors of Bologna
+List of mayors of Bologna

 Kingdom of Italy (1860-1946)

-In 1860 the nascent Kingdom of Italy created the office of the Mayor of Bologna (Sindaco di Bologna), chosen by the City council.

-In 1926, the Fascist dictatorship abolished mayors and City councils, replacing them with an authoritarian Podestà chosen by the National Fascist Party.
+In 1860, the nascent Kingdom of Italy created the office of the mayor of Bologna, who was chosen by the city council.
+In 1926, the Italian fascist dictatorship abolished mayors and city councils, replacing them with an authoritarian Podestà chosen by the National Fascist Party.